MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_status.md

 A single bit that indicates that an unexpected split completion error has occurred.

-#### - DelayedTransactionDiscardTimerExpired
+#### - UncorrectableSplitCompletion

-A single bit that indicates that the delayed transaction discard timer has expired.
+A single bit that indicates that an uncorrectable split completion message data error has occurred.

-#### - RsvdZ

-Reserved for system use.

-#### - ReceivedTargetAbort
+#### - UncorrectableDataError

-A single bit that indicates that a target abort has been received.
+A single bit that indicates that an uncorrectable data error has occurred.

 #### - UncorrectableAttributeError